Deciding to seek help

 - Save money – methadone and buprenorphine tend to cost much less than other opioids

-Though it’s not effective for everyone, many people find that MAT helps them to break the cycle of opioid dependence and addiction.
+Though it’s not effective for everyone, many people find MAT helps them to break the cycle of opioid dependence and addiction.
 With their cravings and withdrawal managed, people on MAT can give more time and attention to other parts of their lives.

 Everyone’s goals are different.
 Once stabilised, a person may wish to taper off (or gradually reduce) MAT or they may be comfortable staying on a maintenance program.

 You’re more likely to be successful at reducing your opioid use on MAT than with any other type of treatment.
-Medication-assisted therapy the most effective treatment for opioid dependence and addiction, but combining psychosocial treatments with MAT can lead to even better outcomes.
+Medication-assisted therapy is the most effective treatment for opioid dependence and addiction, but combining psychosocial treatments with MAT can lead to even better outcomes.